steven-hack/DotNetEssentials.Logging/README.md

 Logging is an essential aspect of any software application as it helps in understanding application behavior, debugging issues, and monitoring performance.
 In the .NET ecosystem, logging is facilitated by various frameworks such as Serilog, NLog, and Microsoft.Extensions.Logging.

-This project serves as a demonstration of best practices and essential techniques for effective logging in .NET applications.
+This project serves as a demonstration of best practices and essential techniques for effective logging in .NET applications using Microsoft.Extensions.Logging.

 ## Features